 How to Enable Snap Assist

 The feature that makes splitting possible is Snap Assist.
-If you’re not sure if you have it enabled, press the Windows and I keys to open Settings.
-When the Settings window appears, go to System and then Multitasking.
+If you’re not sure whether you have it enabled, press the Win and I keys to open Settings.
+When the Settings window appears, go to System, then Multitasking.

 The option should be on by default, but it doesn’t hurt to make sure.
 Maybe you turned it off for some reason (or someone else did).